Sexual Harassment of Men: Its Types and Consequences

 The most painful part of these childhood sexual assaults is that the male survivors are more likely to be assaulted again in adulthood.

-Effects of sexual assaults on men
+5 major effects of sexual assault on men

-Men are often regarded as strong, brave, and emotionally stable, amongst other things.
-It’s why men sexual assault isn’t taken seriously when reported by some men.
-Some individuals make a jest at men who openly talk about sexual assaults.
+It’s why men’s sexual assault isn’t taken seriously when reported by some individuals.
+Some people make a jest at men who openly talk about sexual assaults.

 1. Physical effects